 The host begins HPI accesses by performing the external interface portion of the cycle; that is, initializing first the HPIC register, then the HPIA register, and then writing data to or reading data from the HPID register.
 Writing to HPIA or HPID initiates an internal cycle that transfers the desired data between the HPID and the dedicated internal HPI memory.
 Because this process requires several DSP cycles, each time an HPI access is made, data written to the HPID is not written to the HPI memory until after the host access cycle, and the data read from the HPID is the data from the previous cycle.
 Therefore, when reading, the data obtained is the data from the location specified in the previous access, and the current access serves as the initiation of the next cycle.
-A similar sequence occurs for a write operation: the data written to HPID is not written to HPID memory until after the data written to HPI memory until after the access as the initiation of the next cycle.
-A similar sequence occurs for a write operation: the data written to HPID is not written to HPID memory until after the data written to HPID write operation, the same data (the data written) is read.
+A similar sequence occurs for a write operation: the data written to HPID is not written to HPI memory until after the external cycle is completed.
+If an HPID read operation immediately follows an HPID write operation, the same data (the data written) is read.